 "The kiss" by Rodin in the Musée Rodin in Paris is one of the most famous representations of love in the art world.
 The artist represented Paolo and Francesca, the lovers that Dante Alighieri described in Canto V of the Inferno.

-Francesca da Rimini fell in love with his husband's younger brother, Paolo.
-According to Dante, her husband discovered and killed - Giovanni (Gianciotto) Malatesta - she when they exchanged their first kiss.
-A love that they could never complete.
+Francesca da Rimini fell in love with her husband's younger brother, Paolo.
+According to Dante, her husband – Giovanni (Gianciotto) Malatesta – discovered and killed her as they shared their first kiss.
+A love they could never consummate.

 We are faced with a different kind of love, the imperfect, imperfect, prevented.